An Unbiased Ranking Of The Nordic Capital Cities. Kind of.

 And the winner is…

 So, which is the best Nordic capital city to visit?
-Well, each one is unique and awesome in their own way.
+Well, each one is unique and awesome in its own way.
 Eric feels fortunate to have spent time in all of them.
 If we HAD to choose – we would probably say Copenhagen.

 As a cultural powerhouse, the city is alive with something for everyone.
 Then again, if you like more modern buildings of steel and glass – Stockholm will make you feel more at home!

 Then again, if you like a smaller village feel then Oslo is for you!
 See what we mean?
 Choosing is difficult!
 Why not visit all five and see for yourself!

 There you have it – a totally unbiased view of the five Nordic Capitals.
 All in all, there are five beautiful cities to explore.
 They also all make for a great base to settle in to check out the other cities in the respective countries.

 Do you agree or disagree with anything on the list?
 Did we miss a personal favourite?
 Let us know in the comments below – we’d love to hear your thoughts!